simple-apps-suite/simple-collab/docs/API.md

 Status | Error Code                | Description
 -------|---------------------------|--------------------------------------------
 400    | malformed_request         | Request body is not valid JSON.
-400    | timestamp_missing         | Timestamp field missing.
-400    | identity_missing          | Identity field missing.
-400    | type_missing              | Type field missing.
-400    | data_missing              | Data field missing.
-400    | signature_missing         | Signature field missing.
+400    | missing_field             | Required field missing.
-400    | share_identity_missing    | One or more share identity fields missing.
-400    | share_signature_missing   | One or more share signature fields missing.
-400    | timestamp_invalid         | Timestamp is not a valid UNIX timestamp.
+400    | timestamp_invalid         | Timestamp is too far from current time.
 400    | type_invalid              | Type is not a valid GUID.
 400    | expiration_invalid        | Expiration is not a valid UNIX timestamp.
 400    | signature_invalid         | Signature does not match.
 400    | publish_signature_invalid | Publish signature does not match.
 400    | share_identity_invalid    | One or more share identity fields is not valid.
-400    | share_expiration_missing  | One or more share expiration fields is not a valid UNIX timestamp.
+400    | share_expiration_invalid  | One or more share expiration fields is not a valid UNIX timestamp.
 400    | share_signature_invalid   | One or more share signatures do not match.
 404    | unknown_identity          | Identity hash not found.